Data-Science-for-Linguists-2022/Pragmatics-In-Video-Games/README.md

 ## Citations:
 ### Dataset Based On:
 van Stegeren, J., & Theune, M. (2020).
 Fantastic Strings and Where to Find Them: The Quest for High-Quality Video Game Text Corpora.
-    In Intelligent Narrative Technologies Workshop. essay, AAAI Press.
+&emsp;In Intelligent Narrative Technologies Workshop. essay, AAAI Press.

 ### Data Collected From:
 Bioware.
 (2003).
 Star Wars: Knights of the Old Republic (PC Version) [Video Game].
 LucasArts.